Evaluating causal effects on time-to-event outcomes in an RCT in Oncology with treatment discontinuation: The case study

-We denote with $\tilde{D}^\text{obs}_i = \min(D^\text{obs}_{i}, C_i)$ and $\tilde{Y}_i^\text{obs} = \min(Y^\text{obs}_{i}, C_i)$ the censored discontinuation time and the time to primary event, respectively.
+Let $D_i$, $Y_i$, and $C_i$ denote the true underlying time to discontinuation, progression-free survival time and censoring time, respectively.
+We denote with $\tilde{D}_i = \min\{D_{i}, C_i\}$ and $\tilde{Y}_i = \min\{Y_{i}, C_i\}$ the censored discontinuation time and the time to primary event, respectively.
 The baseline information available consists of the following covariates: \begin{itemize} \item $X_1$: continuous variable.
-The higher the value of $X_1$, the higher risk of progression; \item $X_2$: binary indicator for metastatic status. $X_2 = 1$ denotes higher progression risk; \item $X_3$: binary indicator for disease burden.
+The higher the value of $X_1$, the higher the risk of progression; \item $X_2$: binary indicator for metastatic status. $X_2 = 1$ denotes higher progression risk; \item $X_3$: binary indicator for disease burden.
 As for $X_2$, $X_3 = 1$ denotes higher progression risk. \end{itemize} For confidentiality reasons, here we use summary statistics based on synthetic data generated using real case data.
-The statistics are summarized in Table \ref{novartis_synth}.
-This gives us the opportunity to simulate individual data with different hypothetical assumptions of treatment effects to test our model performance; see Section \ref{sec5}.
+The statistics are summarised in Tables \ref{novartis_synth} and \ref{tab:my-table}.
+This gives us the opportunity to simulate individual data under different hypothetical assumptions of treatment effects to test our model performance; see Section \ref{sec5}.